Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Design

 \subsection{Overview}

-Based on the analyses in Sections~\ref{sec:motivation} and~\ref{sec:analysis}, we design \sysname{}, an adaptive scheduling engine for Prefill-Decode disaggregated inference architecture.
-As shown in Figure~\ref{fig:design-overview}, \sysname{} adopts a stateless design for instances (\rom{3}), allowing each instance to process both prefill and decode requests.
-These stateless instances are organized into elastic instance pools (\rom{5}) for flexible resource management and scheduling.
-When a new request arrives, the global scheduler (\rom{2}) uses the TTFT predictor (\rom{1}) to estimate the expected TTFT and select an appropriate instance from the instance pool for request dispatching.
-The local scheduler (\rom{4}) queues both request computations and KV Cache transfers, deciding which requests and KV Cache transmissions to execute in each iteration.
-Each instance periodically reports performance data to the instance monitor (\rom{6}), which provides real-time metrics for the global scheduler to decide whether to move instances among instance pools.
+Based on the analyses in Sections~\ref{sec:motivation} and~\ref{sec:analysis}, we design \sysname{}, an adaptive scheduling engine for Prefill-Decode disaggregated architecture.
+Figure~\ref{fig:design-overview} illustrates the architecture of \sysname{}. \sysname{} adopts a stateless design for instances (\rom{4}), which can process both prefill and decode requests.
+When the cluster is initially started, the profiler (\rom{1}) performs TTFT and TPOT profiling for each instance to model their prefill and decode processing capabilities.
+The instance monitor (\rom{6}) collects real-time performance data such as TTFT and TPOT by recording the input and output information of each instance.
+When a new request arrives, the global scheduler (\rom{3}) computes the cost of dispatching the request to each instance based on the predicted TTFT from the TTFT predictor (\rom{2}) and the performance data recorded by the instance monitor, then assigns the request to the instance with the minimum cost.
+The local scheduler (\rom{5}) on the instance schedules request computations and KV Cache transfers in each iteration.
+The global scheduler also dynamically adjusts the role labels of instances based on real-time performance data, enabling rapid adaptation to load variations.